harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

 - **Challenges with zero-conf channels when dual funding:** Bastien Teinturier [posted][teinturier 0conf] to the Lightning-Dev mailing list about the challenges of allowing [zero-conf channels][topic zero-conf channels] when using the [dual-funding protocol][topic dual funding].
-Zero-conf channels can be used even the channel open transaction is confirmed; this is trustless in some cases.
+Zero-conf channels can be used even before the channel open transaction is confirmed; this is trustless in some cases.
 Dual-funded channels are channels that were created using the dual-funding protocol, which may include channels where the open